Use your keyboard arrow keys to navigate

 Insights

-Respondents cited 'Social Media' (67%), 'E-newsletter' (56%), and 'Website' (55%) as the top ways they would like to hear about City Library events and activities.
-'Radio' (4%) and 'Flyer' (13%) were the least favorable marketing methods indicating respondents preferred more digital marketing methods.
-'Social Media' was the most favorable marketing method amongst Book Club and Crafternoon respondents while 'Word of Mouth' was for Computer Basics repondents.
+When observing the aggregate results, respondents cited 'Social Media' (67%), 'E-newsletter' (56%), and 'Website' (55%) as their preferred ways of hearing about events and activities.
+'Radio' (4%) and 'Flyer' (13%) were the least favourable marketing methods, conveying that respondents preferred more digital marketing methods.

 Unsplash — Photo: Leon